annapng/Project1/README.md

-# Project1

 # Coder's Cuisine

 ## Description

 Coder's Cuisine is a website designed for people that have specific dietary restrictions or items at home that they want to use and need a new recipe!
 This website gives people more variety for the ingredients they usually use at home without having to make an extra trip to the grocery store.

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?

 ## Usage